neijrr/nextcloud_passwords_handbook_ru/Administrators/Guides/DietPi/Upgrade-to-PHP-8.2-with-Lighttpd.md

 ## Before you start
-- This tutorial was developed for and tested with DietPi 8.12.1 on a RaspberryPI.
+- This tutorial was developed for and tested with DietPi 8.23.3 based on Debian Bullseye on a RaspberryPI.
+  - If you're using DietPi based on Debian Buster, you should already have PHP 8.2 installed
 - This tutorial only works if you use "Lighttpd" as webserver.
-  Run `dietpi-software` and check the setting for "Webserver Preference".
 - DietPi may behave differently on other systems.
-- Nextcloud 26 is required _before_ upgrading to PHP 8.2.
+- **Nextcloud 26 is required _before_ upgrading to PHP 8.2.**
+  - Since Nextcloud 26 doesn't work with PHP 7.4, you should follow our previous [PHP 8.1 upgrade guide](./Upgrade-to-PHP-8.1-with-Lighttpd) if you haven't already.
 - Upgrading PHP may affect other software on your DietPi that uses PHP.
 Make sure it is compatible before you upgrade
 - _Make sure to make a backup of your entire DietPi Instance (config, data, etc.) before you do this._